 How Automatic Pool Covers Work

-Automatic pool covers may not be a solution for everyone, but they are an ideal choice for a lot of pool owners.
-A good safety cover can keep debris out of your pool, so you don’t have to clean it as much.
+A good safety cover can keep debris out of your swimming pool, so you don’t have to clean it as much.
 But you can choose between automatic pool covers and manual pool covers, which use fabric and a hand crank.
+Automatic pool covers may not be a solution for everyone, but they are an ideal choice for many pool owners.

 An automatic cover is worth considering if you don’t want to deal with hand-cranking a manual cover.
 Here are the basics of how automatic pool covers work.